 The Real-Time Availability Rate (RTAR) goes a step further at giving us future indicators of the economy and absorption of units.
 It’s a snap shot of what is coming, and for property owners with larger portfolios, they can start making proactive adjustments to rent pricing based on future data.
 RTAR takes the total number of apartments that are vacant right now, plus all of the apartments that are becoming vacant in the future, and divides that number by the total number of apartments.

 This gives us a snapshot of the total percentage of apartments that will become available in the near future.
 Historically the (RTAR) that we have tracked will vary from 2% – 6.5% depending on the time of year and other factors.
 If we saw an (RTAR) greater than 7% it would be cause for concern of pricing power.
 If we see a RTAR higher than 4 percent going into August it can signal a potentially weakening market.

-Our current RTAR is 5.33% which looks to be healthy considering we are almost halfway into June.
-We expect this number to dip to about 4% by the first week in July.
+Our current RTAR is 1.15% which looks to be very tight considering we are in the second week of October.
+We expect this number to stay in this range and under 2% until at least January 1st,2024.
 Stay tuned for future updates.